-Where a Provider is referring an individual to an activity that requires one or more of these checks, the Provider must refer the individual to the relevant agencies which conduct the checks prior to the placement.
+When referring an individual to a relevant agency for a check to be undertaken, Providers must ensure that the individual is aware that their personal information will be disclosed to the relevant agency for this purpose, and provide relevant information, including details of what the check will involve.
+Where a Provider is referring an individual to an activity that requires one or more of these checks, the Provider must refer the individual to the relevant agencies which undertake the checks prior to the placement.
 See deed clauses on 'Checks and reasonable care' for further information.